joseph-a-levine/authoring/_older/october_2021.md

 The other reason I picked up *Caesar* was because of debates with my friend Graeme on what makes an occupation successful.
 On public health, at least, the US occupation of [Afghanistan](https://jablevine.com/older/september_2021) matched our Japanese track record.

 The final tome of October was *All the Young Dudes*, a Harry Potter fan-fiction.
 Fan-fiction as a sub culture provides the main source of literature for tens of millions of Americans, and hundreds of millions worldwide.
-I asked my sisters to recommend their favorite stories, and *All the Young Dudes* was the consensus choice.{% sidenote "ts" "One friend, after I shared what I was reading, told me that Taylor Swift wrote it.
+I asked my sisters to recommend their favorite stories, and *All the Young Dudes* was the consensus choice.{% sidenote "ts" "One friend, after I shared what I was reading, told me that Taylor Swift is the true anonymous author of *All the Young Dudes*.
 Here's a [28-minute YouTube video](https://www.youtube.com/watch?v=txj9mfdy5YI) arguing for the theory.
 This rabbit hole goes deep. " %} I finished it, so it must have been alright, but I took no notes and made no highlights on my Kindle.

 I feel that, by not being on TikTok, that I'm missing out on a similar subculture, but by 100x.
 I haven't downloaded the app because my current daily use of TikTok is a Nash equilibrium (0 minutes per day): if I download TikTok the next equilibrium is probably around 30 minutes per day.
 I'd probably be willing to give up 10 minutes per day to the algorithm, but that's a difficult line to hold.
 Also on the topic of TikTok and Harry Potter, an in-depth look at TikTok's algorithmic subcultures from [Eugene Wei](https://www.eugenewei.com/blog/2020/8/3/tiktok-and-the-sorting-hat):